Counting Varying Density Crowds Through Density Guided Adaptive Selection CNN and Transformer Estimation: Proposed Method

 To further increase the difference between dense and sparse regions, we multiply the upsampled block density map $\mathbf{d}_{bi}$ and attention map $\mathbf{d}_{ati}$, and use sigmoid normalization to obtain the final attention map $\mathbf{A}_{ati}$.

 The value in the final attention map $\mathbf{A}_{ati}$ reflects the regional density.
-Our goal is to use Transformer estimation branch in the dense regions and adopt CNN estimation branch in the sparse regions.
+Our goal is to use the Transformer estimation branch in the dense regions and adopt the CNN estimation branch in sparse regions.
 Therefore, the final density map $\hat{\mathbf{z}}$ is computed by:

-As a result, this would make network automatically choose proper prediction manner for different density regions.
+As a result, this would make the network automatically choose the proper prediction manner for different density regions.